SySS-Research/Lauschgeraet/README.md

 2. If using variant 1 (network namespaces), run `lauschgeraet.py
    <client-interface> <switch-interface>`
 3. Navigate a browser to the attacker machine on port 1337
-4. Set the status of the Lauschgerät to `passive`
+4. Set the status of the Lauschgerät to `passive` by clicking the On/Off switch
 5. Watch the traffic with `ip netns exec lg tcpdump -i br0`, or remotely with Wireshark: `ssh root@kali ip netns exec lg tcpdump -s 0 -U -n -w - -i br0 | wireshark -k -i -`
 6. To redirect traffic to another service, set the status of the Lauschgerät